PePetrov96/SoftUni_Software_Engineering/1_Programming_Fundaments/Homework/1_Basic Syntax, Conditional Statements and Loops - Lab/README.md

 Every time John tries to pay his bills he sees on the cash desk the sign: "I will be back in 30 minutes".
 One day John was sick of waiting and decided he needs a program, which prints the time after 30 minutes.
 That way he won’t have to wait at the desk and come at the appropriate time.
 He gave the assignment to you, so you have to do it.

-**Constraints**

-- The hours will be between 0 and 23.
-- The minutes will be between 0 and 59.

 ## Task 5.
 Month Printer